Alberto Ventafridda

 This is an old project I started in 2018, during my first years of high school.

-It’s a realtime morse code chat, currently used by hundreds of radio amateurs around the world to practice morse code.
+It’s a realtime morse code chat, currently used by thousands of radio amateurs around the world to practice morse code, with 1K weekly abitual users and ~3K registered users.
 You can try it live on morse.halb.it.
 The code is available on github.

 Screenshot of a webapp. it's a chat, where all text is in morse code.
 At the bottom there is a single key.
 At the left side of the chat there is a panel: it shows two online users, one is typing. at the bottom there are some sliders, labelled: wpm, receiver volume, key volume.
 There is also a switch labelled 'show letters', and a settings buttom